 Maintaining your support network

-- Stay in touch with university friends – everyone finds this transition tricky, and hearing from an old friend is reassuring.
+- Stay in touch with coursemates – everyone finds this transition tricky, and hearing from an old friend is reassuring.

 - Try online support – you can access this wherever you move to.
-See our page on online support for more information.
+See our pages on online mental health support for more information.

 - Speak your local Mind to find out more about the support in your new area.